ddean4040/bbPress-Topics-for-Posts/readme.txt

 == Changelog ==

+= 1.4 =
+* Fixed: duplicate topics created when updating posts with a default forum set - thanks, nchiari
+* Fixed: could not access multiple pages of replies from post - thanks, oddcopter
+* Added: bulk create topics for existing posts from the Discussion settings page

 = 1.3 =
 * Added: support for copying existing comments to bbPress topic - thanks, javiarques!
 * Added: support for loading template files from theme directory